top of page

 FEARS

-Being worthless, a failure.
+Being worthless, or being a failure.

 MOTIVATIONS